vic-ma/website/content/posts/2025-11-05-final-report/index.md

 ### Journal

 I kept a [daily journal](https://pad.gnome.org/s/qszU26K2b) of the things that I was working on.

-## Project summary

-I improved GNOME Crossword Editor's word suggestion algorithm, by re-implementing it as a forward-checking algorithm.
-Previously, our word suggestion algorithm only considered the constraints imposed by the intersection where the cursor is.
-This resulted in frequent dead-end word suggestions, which led to user frustration.

-To fix this problem, I re-implemented our word suggestion algorithm to consider the constraints imposed by every intersection in the current slot.
-This significantly reduces the number of dead-end word suggestions and leads to a better user experience.

-As part of this project, I also researched the field of constraint satisfaction problems and wrote a report on how we can use the AC-3 algorithm to further improve our word suggestion algorithm in the future.

-I also performed a competitive analysis of other crossword editors on the market and wrote a detailed report, to help identify missing features and guide future development.

 ## Word suggestion algorithm improvements